 Our current revenues depend upon continued sales of our principal products and, unless we develop, acquire rights to and commercialize new products and technologies, we may be substantially dependent on sales from our principal products for many years.
-Further, following the completion of the spin-off of our hemophilia business, our revenues are further reliant and concentrated on sales of our MS products in an increasingly competitive market.

 In the longer term, our revenue growth will be dependent upon the successful clinical development, regulatory approval and launch of new commercial products as well as additional indications for our existing products, our ability to obtain and maintain patents and other rights related to our marketed products, assets originating from our research and development efforts and successful execution of external business development opportunities.